kaneoriley/bunyan/README.md

  * LONG:        The enclosing class name including package, i.e. `com.myapp.MyActivity`
  * FULL:        Same as LONG but with calling method name appended, i.e. `com.myapp.MyActivity[onResume]`

+ Note that FULL tags require traversing the stack trace to find method names, which could have an adverse impact on performance.
+This is why I would suggest only using FULL on debug builds, or passing in the method name as part of the message instead if necessary.

 # Custom Loggers

 You also have the option of adding your own custom loggers for capturing logs to send to your analytics platform of